standardebooks/manual/8-typography.rst

 	-	Essays or individual articles in a newspaper or journal.

-	-	Short visual art, like short films or episodes in a TV series.
+	-	Short cinematic art, like short films or episodes in a TV series.

 .. class:: no-numbering